Danson Park: History

 The other key previous occupant of the estates was Alfred Bean, a railway engineer who bought the property in 1862.
 Bean was the driving force behind the Bexleyheath Railway Company, and chairman of Bexley Local Board, and envisaged transforming the now 582-acre (2.4km^{2}) estate into a residential suburb.
 Outlying areas were sold off for residential development according to Bean's will, but the house and 224 acres of the estate remained in Bean's family after his death in 1890.
-On the death of his widow in 1921, when it was auctioned, and eventually acquired by Bexley Urban District Council (UDC) for £16,000 in 1924.
+The estate was auctioned in 1921 on the death of his widow, and eventually acquired by Bexley Urban District Council (UDC) for £16,000 in 1924.
 The council spent another £3,500 converting the estate into a public park.

 The park was opened to the public in 1925 by Princess Mary, Land was reserved for football pitches, tennis courts and a bowling green, which have been added over time.
 In 1929 the Morris Wheeler Gates were erected at the north-east corner of the park, donated by Alfred Morris Wheeler, a prominent local businessman and chairman of Bexley UDC.
 An open-air swimming pool opened in 1936, and in 1964 the Boathouse and Cafe opened to the public.
 The park grounds were restored, funded by the Heritage Lottery Fund, in 2006, alongside a major English Heritage restoration of Danson House.
 The park is now used extensively by the community.